Smith & Williamson: History

 Smith & Williamson was founded by David Johnstone Smith and Andrew Williamson in Glasgow in 1881.

-The first London office was opened in 1893.
+By 1998, the firm had seven office and claimed to be the 12th largest accounting firm in the UK based on fee income.
+It also acted as an investment manager and private banking house.

+In October 2002, the audit business of Smith & Williamson was transferred into Nexia Audit Limited, taking the name of its international network.

 Smith & Williamson has had a number of mergers.
 The first merger was with NCL (Securities) Limited, an investment manager, in 2002.
-Its second merger was with Solomon Hare, a private accounting firm in UK, in 2005.
+Its second merger was with Solomon Hare, a private accounting firm in the UK, in 2005.

+Nexia Audit Limited was renamed Nexia Smith & Williamson Audit Limited in 2006.

 In 2018 Smith & Williamson merged with LHM Casey McGrath in Dublin.
 In September 2020, the company announced it had completed its merger with the Tilney group.
-As of then, no changes to existing operations had been announced.

-In February 2022 the merged company Tilney Smith & Williamson, owned by private equity funds Permira and Warburg Pincus, was re-branded as Evelyn Partners.
+In February 2022 the merged firm Tilney Smith & Williamson, owned by private equity funds Permira and Warburg Pincus, was re-branded as Evelyn Partners.
+Nexia Smith & Williamson Audit Limited was renamed CLA Evelyn Partners Limited.

-In May 2022, the company announced the acquisition of two Scotland based financial adviser and asset management companies, Capital Risk Management and MP2 financial.
+In May 2022, the firm announced the acquisition of two Scotland based financial adviser and asset management companies, Capital Risk Management and MP2 financial.
 The acquisition was processed with the aim of expanding the organisation’s reach in the UK.

+In 2024, the professional services business of Evelyn Partners was acquired by Apax Partners LLP and subsequently rebranded as S&W Group, reviving the Smith & Williamson name the following year.